MiSTer-devel/Arcade-QBert_MiSTer/Readme.md

 - Sound (WIP)
 - MRA file (WIP)
 - DIP switch order is not correct.
-- Screen rotation doesn't work and I don't know why ;(
+- ~~Screen rotation doesn't work~~
 - Problem with horizontal position register E1-2.
-The bug is visible during a game when a new object is falling from the top of the screen (balls), they appear briefly at the bottom of the screen.
+When a new object is falling from the top of the screen (ball), it appears briefly at the bottom of the screen.
 - Load/reset: loading the ROM doesn't reset the core properly, another manual reset is needed.
 - High Scores screen: the big three letters of player's name are not displayed correctly.
-It works well after a few resets.
+It works well after a few resets (it could be a problem with bus sharing logic which sends zeros to simulate high impedance and allow ORing outputs).
 - Votrax chip is cruelly missing, QBert needs his @!#?@! voice!!!
 - The left side of the screen shows a series of zero characters.